Raven842/Python-Projects/README.md

 For now it there will mostly be games and I will keep an updated list here

 > Fruit: A very simple fruit ninja style game run with pygame

+If you have any questions, or just want to reach out you can find me at lavenderraven@duck.com